Linking and Aggregation

 There are a number of things to consider when thinking about aggregating former Nuvos membership with later Nuvos membership these are detailed below:

-- If memberships are not linked, and the member leaves with less than two years membership (and assuming no transfer in of other pension benefits), the options on leaving (with regard to the later membership) would be either a refund of employee contributions (less tax) or a transfer to another pension scheme.
+- If memberships are not aggregated, and the member leaves with less than two years membership (and assuming no transfer in of other pension benefits), the options on leaving (with regard to the later membership) would be either a refund of employee contributions (less tax) or a transfer to another pension scheme.

 - If memberships are linked, all of the Nuvos pension would be payable at the same time.
 If memberships are not linked, there is a degree of flexibility in that the separate pensions could be paid at different times.

 - There could be an effect on ill health retirement from the RCPS employer.
 If memberships are linked, all of the pension (i.e. from both memberships) would be payable without any actuarial reduction.
 If memberships are not linked, then only the later membership would be payable on ill health terms.
-In order for the pension from the former membership to be paid, it could only be paid on an Actuarially Reduced basis.
+In order for the pension from the former membership to be paid, it could only be paid on an actuarially reduced basis.

 If you have any questions regarding Linking or Aggregation please contact JSS.